nanome-ai/plugin-MSMS/README.md

 A Nanome Plugin to run MSMS to compute molecular surfaces and load it in Nanome.
 (Molecular Surface by Michael Sanner)
+Optionally computes AO (Ambient Occlusion) for the computed meshes using https://github.com/nezix/AOEmbree

 ## Dependencies